 Black Widow got a huge surge in popularity with her many appearances in the MCU.
 That’s not to say her popularity wasn’t t warranted.
 It’s quite the opposite.

 Black Widow is one of the best female superheroes because she needs to be.
 No, scratch that.
-Black Widow is one of the best female superheroes because she has inspired girls all over the world to want and do more.
+Black Widow is one of the best female superheroes because she has inspired girls worldwide to want and do more.

 Spoiler alert…as you’ll see, Jean Grey is the most important female member of the X-Men.
 But don’t discount Storm.
 She’s a very close second.
 What separates Storm from many on this list is that her morals and convictions cannot be swayed.
-She, like Charles Xavier, believes that humans and mutants can live in harmony.
+Like Charles Xavier, she believes that humans and mutants can live in harmony.
 As such, she spends her life fighting for her beliefs.

 Storm is a mutant whose powers allow her absolute control over the weather.
-She can make it snow one minute and during the next minute have a tsunami crush a city.
-The only thing holding her back from placing higher on this list is Marvel’s apprehension in showing just how powerful she is in their movies.
+She can make it snow one minute and have a tsunami crush a city the next minute.
+The only thing holding her back from placing higher on this list is Marvel’s apprehension in showing how powerful she is in their movies.

 If you think I’m talking about Superman, you probably missed the focus of this list.
 I’m talking about Supergirl.

-Supergirl is the cousin to Superman who also hails from Krypton.
+Supergirl is the cousin of Superman, who also hails from Krypton.
 As a descendant of Krypton, she possesses all of the same powers and abilities as her famous cousin.

 5. Jean Grey

 Jean Grey is the First Lady of the X-Men.
 Although her history is long and convoluted, she is one of, if not the best woman to ever join the X-Men.
-She’s so important that when the Phoenix Force was looking to bond with a host, it picked Jean Grey.
+She’s so important that it picked Jean Grey when the Phoenix Force was looking to bond with a host.

-Jean Grey is one of the foremost telepaths in not just Marvel comics, but all of comics.
+Jean Grey is one of the foremost telepaths in not just Marvel comics but all comics.
 She’s capable of making you change your mind whether you want to or not, lifting and moving objects without so much as blinking, and so much more.

-Jean Grey is so important that for the better part of a decade, most X-Men stories surrounded her.
+Jean Grey is so important that most X-Men stories surrounded her for the better part of a decade.

 4. Barbara Gordon

 Instead of allowing her defeat to dictate how her life would play out, she used it as motivation to do more.
-As Oracle, Barbara Gordon became the watchful eyes and guide to superheroes all over.
+As Oracle, Barbara Gordon became the watchful eye and guided superheroes all over.
 And with her by their side, the streets were never safer.